kauri-io/Content/3Box/3box-profile-hover.md

 We have seen how to use this feature, now I hope you will use it to improve your UI.
-If you have any questions regarding profile hovers head over to the official documentation here: https://docs.3box.io/ and if you want to discuss something there is an apposite [Discord](https://discordapp.com/invite/TAefehN) for that.
+If you have any questions regarding profile hovers head over to the official documentation [here](https://docs.3box.io) and if you want to discuss something there is a [Discord Server](https://discordapp.com/invite/TAefehN) for that.

-See you next time.